TempestasLudi/TI1216-TwoBrains/doc/index.md

 {"gradeList":[{"grade":"9","courseId":"TI1216"},{"grade":"10","courseId":"TI1206"}],"postalCode":"AndyAntwerpen","description":"slimme man","username":"azaidman"}
 ```

-If registering a user was succesful, the server will respond with a statuscode 200 and a JSON object in the body with a boolean field 'succes'.
-If not, registering was not succesful.
+<aside class="notice">If registering a user was succesful, the server will respond with a statuscode 200 and a JSON object in the body with a boolean field 'succes'.
+If not, registering was not succesful.</aside>

 > A response after success may look like